 This installation must allow access to the front of the water heater and adequate clearance must be provided for servicing and operating this water heater.
 The water heater may be installed on either a combustible or non-combustible floor.
-If the water heater is to be installed directly on carpeting, it must be installed on top of a metal or wood panel (or equivalent) extending beyond the full width and depth of the appliance by at least three (3) inches (7.6 cm) in any direction or, if the appliance is to be installed in an alcove or closet, the entire floor must be covered by the panel, increase distances to provide clearance for servicing.
-If the rating plate or the label on the front of the water heater specifies minimum clearances less than those listed in the below table, the water heater may be installed in accordance with the minimum clearances listed on the rating plate or the label on the front of the water heater.
+If the water heater is to be installed directly on carpeting, it must be installed on top of a metal or wood panel extending beyond the full width and depth of the appliance by at least three (3) inches (76.2 mm) in any direction or, if the appliance is to be installed in an alcove or closet, the entire floor must be covered by the panel.
+The minimum clearances to combustibles for this water heater is: zero (0) inch (0 cm) from the sides and rear, four (4) inches (10.2 cm) from the front of the jacket, zero (0) inch (0 cm) from the plenum, zero (0) inch (0 cm) from the air intake tubes and twelve (12) inches (30.5 cm) from the direct vent-air intake terminal, increase distances to provide clearance for servicing.
+(See Figure 1).
+Increase distances to provide clearance for servicing.